NunoMCSilva/libbisca/README.md

 This project is a Bisca card game library.

 Status: Pre-Alpha (not ready for any use).

-By design: two-player variants ONLY -- it's to dev engines, ui
+By design: two-player variants ONLY -- it's to dev engines, ui not to cover all variants.